AliExpress import tax and customs: What to do.

 AliExpress and customs: how the package is delivered.

 When you purchase products on AliExpress, usually packages are not very large, therefore they can be sent via postal service or with a private courier.

 In the case of small packages sent by postal service, the process is followed by the local postal services.
 Local postal services, generally handle the customs clearance of all postal parcels that come from foreign countries and are imported in the package destination country: should the sorting agents find anomalies (for example in the documentation, the type of goods, the price, etc …), they will proceed to forward a request to the shipper who will have to provide further clarifications.

-If you package is sent via private company such as DHL, TNT, UPS, packages will have to go through the Customs and, should there be any problems, you will have to provide clarifications to the Customs authority of your home country.
+If your package is sent via a private company such as DHL, TNT, UPS, packages will have to go through the Customs and, should there be any problems, you will have to provide clarifications to the Customs authority of your home country.